Click the links below to view information about activities for this park.

 Picnicking: A hike to the top of the ridge can work up an appetite!
 The picnic area adjacent to the parking lot offers a break from the relentless wind, sun and sand.
 Eight picnic shelters are spaced among small dunes with low-growing vegetation.
 Each shelter has two tables and a grill.
 Drinking water and restrooms are located nearby.
 Use of the shelters is free unless reservations are requested.

 Sandboarding and Kiteboarding: Work on your tan in the sunning area of the estuarine access at the base of the dune along Roanoke Sound or let the wind be your guide as you enjoy kiteboarding.
 There's also a designated site for sandboarding, which is allowed October 1 through March 31.
-Participants must obtain a permit from the park office.
+If your sand board has foot bindings, a free permit is required and may be obtained from the park office.